Skip to content

 • Paddy Power and Betfair are owned by the same company.
 If you already have a Betfair account, you can still open a separate Paddy Power account as they are treated as distinct bookmakers.

-• Check your “My Offers” section in the Paddy Power app or website to confirm the Risk-Free £20 offer is active on your account before placing your first bet.
+• Check your “My Offers” section in the Paddy Power app or website to confirm the Bet £5 Get £40 offer is active on your account before placing your qualifying bet.
+The free bets expire 30 days after they land.

 Common Pitfalls with Paddy Power